Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 # Data value chain tracker BB – Design Document

-The Data Value Chain Tracker (hereafter DVCT) is a service that monitors the direct and indirect use of data and distributes digital incentives for data usage.
+The Data Value Chain Tracker (hereafter DVCT) is a service that monitors and distributes digital incentives for data usage.
 DVCT ensures traceability and accountability of data usage, as well as enables organizations and individuals to realize the value of their data.

 As data provider or data owner, organization and individual can use DVCT to find out which use case(s), when, how, and by whom their data was used, as well as what other data affected the process of making new data type/items.